Stockholm university

 Building on skills acquired in English I, English 2 allows you to further develop what you studied in both English linguistics and English literature.
 After completing English 2, you have the opportunity to specialize further in your preferred discipline within our Bachelor’s or English 3 courses.

-Information on registration autumn 2024
+Information on registration spring 2025

 Registration

 If you are admitted and have accepted an offer of a place, please note that you also need to register.
-Registration is mandatory and will be open in Ladok for admitted students between 5 and 18 August.
+Registration is mandatory and will be open in Ladok for admitted students between 7 and 13 January.
 You need to register on time to confirm and keep your place.

 Registration is done online.
 You can register online through Ladok if you are accepted to the course without conditions.
 Please note the below information on logging in to Ladok.
 If you are new to SU, also remember to activate your university account.